ansu5555/pdf-viewer-reactjs/README.md

             rotationAngle: PropTypes.number, // Thumbnail rotation angle, values can be -90, 0 or 90.
 Default is 0
         })
         ```
+    -   Required: **false**
+    -   Description: Details of the thumbnails, not shown if not provided

 -   `protectContent`: